matthewasisgress/multiway-classification/README.md

 MNIST and Fashion MNIST are automatically downloaded when `mcrd.Rmd` runs.
 VesselMNIST3D is provided in the project GitHub repository in both its original .npz file format and an .h5 file format.
-The Python script entitled 'convert_npz_to_h5.py' was used to convert VesselMNIST3D from .npz to .h5.
-This Python script is made available in the project repository.
-When the `mcrd.Rmd` file runs, it subsets any given dataset, builds a classification rule between data and class labels, and provides summaries of these analyses.
+The Python script 'convert_npz_to_h5.py' was used to convert VesselMNIST3D from .npz to .h5.
+This script is made available in the project repository.
+When `mcrd.Rmd` runs, it subsets a given dataset, builds a classification rule between data and class labels, and provides summaries of these analyses.
 Results can be viewed within the output files `mcrd.pdf` or `mcrd.html`.

 ## References